Linuxfabrik/monitoring-plugins/check-plugins/uptime/README.rst

     Tell how long the system has been running.

-    optional arguments:
+    options:
       -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
       -c CRIT, --critical CRIT
                             Set the critical threshold for uptime in days.
+                            Default: 366
-Default: 366 -w WARN, --warning WARN
+      -w WARN, --warning WARN
                             Set the warning threshold for uptime in days.
+Default:
-Default: 180
+                            180

 Usage Examples